How To Prepare for a Promotion Interview With 7 Tips

-Completing a promotion interview successfully can allow you to earn a raise, take on a leadership role and advance your career within your current company.
+Completing a promotion interview successfully can allow you to earn a raise, take on a leadership role and advance your career at the company where you currently work.
 Although this type of meeting might appear similar to a standard job interview with a new company, an in-house conversation often requires special preparation.
-In this article, we discuss how to get ready for a promotion interview so you can pursue your career goals effectively.
+Learning more about preparing for this type of interview may help you perform well and advance your career.

 What is a promotion interview?

-Here are five essential promotion interview tips to help you prepare:
+Here are seven essential promotion interview tips to help you prepare:

 1. Talk with your supervisor

 Before starting the internal interview process, tell your supervisor about your application.
 Having a private conversation with your manager can ensure they learn about your goals from you rather than from the hiring committee.

 By initiating this conversation, you can also assess how your supervisor considers your contributions to the department, which may be helpful in the interview.
 They might also provide additional tips and context for you to succeed.